clayallsopp/relay-101/README.md

 Some new stuff going on here!
 We're now accessing the "relay" prop, which has some special properties.
 Any component created with Relay has this prop injected - if we wanted to just unit test our TopItems component, we could inject a mock object ourselves.

-Aside from the Relay variables, everything else so far is vanilla React - we create a new select element, give it an initial value, and get ready to respond when it changes.
+Aside from the Relay variables, everything else is vanilla React - we create a new select element, give it an initial value, and get ready to respond when it changes.
 When that change happens, we need to tell Relay to use a new variable value.
 This looks like:

 ```
 class TopItems extends React.Component {